run-ai/docs/docs/Researcher/best-practices/Saving-Deep-Learning-Checkpoints.md

 def graceful_exit_handler(signum, frame):
     # save your checkpoints to shared storage

-    # exit with status "1" is important for the job to return later.
+    # exit with status "1" is important for the Job to return later.
     exit(1)

 signal.signal(signal.SIGTERM, graceful_exit_handler)